Nikki Bedi: BBC Radio London, BBC World Service and BBC Radio 4 (2010–present)

 Joining BBC Radio London in 2010, Bedi presented an evening weekend show until taking over as presenter of the Monday to Thursday overnight show in 2011.
 She has also been a regular stand-in presenter for key BBC Radio London shows and presenters including, the Lesley Joseph Show, the Vanessa Feltz Show, Eddie Nestor's Rum Shop, The Late Show with JoAnne Good and Gaby Roslin on The Breakfast Show.

 Early in 2013, Bedi moved to the BBC Radio London evening weekend show (Friday to Sunday), making way for her new weekday show The Arts Hour on the BBC World Service.
 Curated, written and presented by Bedi, The Arts Hour is a weekly collection of the most interesting arts related stories from across the BBC and elsewhere.
 In February 2016, Bedi moved to the weekday early breakfast on the renamed BBC Radio London.
 She left early breakfast in December 2016, and from January 2017 until April 2019, Bedi presented a Sunday mid morning show on BBC Radio London.

 In August 2019, Bedi made her debut on Smooth Radio on a Sunday afternoon show.

 Bedi has been associated with BBC Radio 4 for several years having become a regular interviewer on Loose Ends, presenting the show when usual host Clive Anderson was absent and she has also occasionally presented Woman's Hour.
-Bedi became co-host of Saturday Live in late 2020.
+Bedi was co-host of Saturday Live from late 2020 to 2025.